By the end of this section, you will be able to:

 Our radio observations of the disk’s gaseous component indicate that the Galaxy has two major spiral arms that emerge from the bar and several fainter arms and shorter spurs.
 You can see a recently assembled map of our Galaxy’s arm structure—derived from studies in the infrared—in Figure 25.10.

-The Sun is near the inner edge of a short arm called the Orion Spur, which is about 10,000 light-years long and contains such conspicuous features as the Cygnus Rift (the great dark nebula in the summer Milky Way) and the bright Orion Nebula.
+The Sun is near the inner edge of a short arm (or spur) called the Orion-Cygnus Arm, which is about 10,000 light-years long and contains such conspicuous features as the Cygnus Rift (the great dark nebula in the summer Milky Way) and the bright Orion Nebula.
 Figure 25.11 shows a few other objects that share this small section of the Galaxy with us and are easy to see.
 Remember, the farther away we try to look from our own arm, the more the dust in the Galaxy builds up and makes it hard to see with visible light.

 Formation of Spiral Structure